cfrantz/ld39/README.md

 Meta: The theme for "LD39" is "Running out of Power".
 The NES hardly has any power to begin with!

+## How to Play

+This game is for the Nintendo Entertainment System.
+In order to play it you will need either an emulator or a real NES with a flash cart (such as an Everdrive).

+I've tested on *fceux* and with an *Everdrive* on a real NES.

 ## Contols

 * D-Pad - left/right, climb ladders.